-Example 10-Cash grant for the construction of an asset - income recognised at a point in time
+Example 10-Cash grant for the construction of a recognisable asset - income recognised at a point in time

-The State Government makes a cash grant of \$100,000 to Hospital X to acquire 14 intensive care hospital beds that are to be controlled by the entity and used in its operations.
+The State Government makes a cash grant of \$100,000 to Hospital X to acquire 16 intensive care hospital beds that are to be controlled by the entity and used in its operations.
+Six beds are acquired by the hospital in its first purchase, and the remaining ten beds in a second purchase.